Bentley R-Type Continental Sports Saloon – 1953

 2017 – Villa Erba – RM Sotheby's – Unsold

-The quintessential gentleman's car, many enthusiasts regard the Bentley R-Type Continental Sports Saloon as the most desirable post-war Bentley ever built, combining splendid performance with stately, yet elegant design and advanced aerodynamics.
+The quintessential gentleman's touring car, many enthusiasts regard the Bentley R-Type Continental Sports Saloon as the most desirable post-war Bentley ever built, combining splendid performance with stately, yet elegant design and advanced aerodynamics.
 Chassis number BC20A falls into that earliest series of R-Type Continentals and is just the 19th R-Type Continental produced.
 Keen historians will note that although its chassis number would imply that it is the 20th car, Bentley skipped chassis number 13 for superstitious reasons—a tradition for the marque.

 Build information sourced from the Rolls-Royce Enthusiasts' Club highlights this particular R-Type Continental's fascinating specifications.
 Further to its highly desirable full “spats” over the rear wheels and lightweight adjustable seats, the car was also special-ordered with flashing-type turn indicators with amber glasses, double-filament headlamps with convex lenses, high-frequency horns with a muting switch, a speedometer in kilometres, and two fog lamps.
 Heavier front shock dampers and a special steering gear were specified in an effort to improve handling, and a 17-inch high-speed engine fan and unique radiator were ordered to improve cooling.
 A radio was also fitted; this was included in the R-Type Continental's standard price, but in an effort to save weight, would only be installed at the owner's request.
 Finally, it was finished in the quintessentially British colours of Dark Green over Beige.